 | +500 (6.00) | $80–$83 |

-That table is the math behind the 70 to 80 percent rule of thumb you'll see quoted everywhere, and it's why a free bet is worth taking but never worth the full sticker price.
+That table is why 70 to 80 cents on the dollar is the number I work with, and why a free bet is worth taking but never worth the full sticker price.
 Anything above about 70 cents on the dollar is a strong conversion.
+You can price any token and odds combination yourself with the free bet calculator.
 The lesson runs opposite to how most casual bettors use a free bet: instead of a "safe" favorite, you want a longer-odds side (the +300 to +500 range is the sweet spot) with a well-priced hedge on the other side.

-Here's the value made concrete.
+Here's the value made concrete, the way I'd walk a friend through it.
 Say DraftKings drops a $100 free bet in your account.
 (The books, sides, and prices below illustrate the math, not a live line; a converter surfaces the actual best pairing for you.)

 The hedge stake comes from a simple formula: hedge = free-bet profit ÷ decimal odds of the hedge side, here $400 ÷ 1.244 ≈ $322.
 One honest caveat: this is low-risk, not risk-free.
 Lines move between your two bets, books can void or limit wagers, and a market can settle as a push.
 Treat the numbers as the math when both bets land at the listed prices, not as a promise.

 New to OddsShopper?
-It scans 100+ sportsbooks and, with the Free Bet Converter, finds a high-converting pairing and sizes the cash hedge to the penny, so you keep more of every bonus bet.
-Try it free for 7 days, and code FREEBET20 takes 20% off OS Pro or OS Core if you subscribe: Start your free trial.
+It scans every major sportsbook and, with the Free Bet Converter, finds a high-converting pairing and sizes the cash hedge to the penny, so you keep more of every bonus bet.
+Try it free for 7 days, and code FREEBET20 takes 20% off OS Pro or OS Core if you subscribe.

-Notice the lever hiding in that example.
+Notice the lever I keep coming back to in that example.
 The +400/-410 pairing is a low-hold one you get by shopping the hedge across books.
 Take a juicier hedge like -450 and the same free bet converts closer to 73 percent instead of 78.
 The other side of your hedge is a cash bet, so pricing it against the full board rather than one book is exactly what pushes your real conversion toward the top of the band.
 That price-shopping discipline is the whole point of OddsShopper.

 The 70-to-80-cent value assumes you actually convert.
 Here's where a free bet quietly becomes worth far less: